 Kazakh - nomadic people of Kazakhstan

-Kremlin - a fortress, citadel or castle, generally as a seat of power; a fort with the President of the Russian Federation stays
+Kremlin - a fortress, citadel or castle, generally as a seat of power; a fort where the President of the Russian Federation stays

 kulak - a person with liberal values and private property, seen as an opponent of the Communist Party